-Performance outcomes Acceptable outcomes Complies Comments proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated n/a Not applicable. buildings.
-Note-Buildings may be constructed from flood resistant, waterproof materials below the defined flood level where certified by a qualified structural engineer to be flood proof (including the ability to withstand damage from floodwater and debris) and where an alternative outcome to AO8.1-AO8.9 is also demonstrated. with the building.
+Performance outcomes Acceptable outcomes Complies Comments buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
+Note-Buildings may be constructed from flood resistant, waterproof materials below the defined flood level where certified by a qualified structural engineer to be flood proof (including the ability to withstand damage from floodwater and debris) and where an alternative outcome to AO8.1-AO8.9 is also demonstrated.
+AO7.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
 Note-AO8.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
-AO7.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and n/a Not applicable. conveyance capacity of the premises.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a The application is for a boundary realignment only.
+No new uses or buildings are proposed.
+AO7.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises. n/a The application is for a boundary realignment only.
+No new uses or buildings are proposed.
 AO7.4 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
-Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' on the Flood hazard overlay n/a Not applicable. maps (OM006a-o).
-AO7.5 New temporary, relocatable or impermanent buildings and structures are to be anchored with the ability to withstand transportation by floodwater.
-Note-Building work must be certified by a qualified structural engineer. n/a Not applicable.
+Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). n/a The application is for a boundary realignment only.
+No new uses or buildings are proposed.

-AO7.6 Dwellings do not exceed four bedrooms.
-AO7.7 Building work on an existing dwelling does not comprise n/a Not applicable.
-AO7.7 Building work on an existing dwelling does not comprise n/a 1 additional bedrooms.
-Not applicable.
-AO7.8 Building work on an existing dwelling is limited to a maximum increase of 20 percent of the lawfully approved gross floor area of the existing dwelling. n/a Not applicable.
-AO7.9 Development does not increase the number of lots in the 'High flood hazard area; as identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a Not applicable.
-O8 levelopment involving arthworks in a Flood azard area below the efined flood level must rotect life and property on remises and off premises arough maintaining: a) flood storage capacity of land; b) flood and drainage channels; d) overland flow paths; and e) flood warning times. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments AO7.5 New temporary, relocatable or impermanent buildings and structures are to be anchored with the ability to withstand transportation by floodwater.
+Note-Building work must be certified by a qualified structural engineer. n/a The application is for a boundary realignment only.
+No new uses or buildings are proposed.
+AO7.6 Dwellings do not exceed four bedrooms. n/a The application is for a boundary realignment only.
+No new uses or buildings are proposed.
+AO7.7 Building work on an existing dwelling does not comprise additional bedrooms. n/a The application is for a boundary realignment only.
+No new uses or buildings are proposed.
+AO7.8 Building work on an existing dwelling is limited to a maximum increase of 20 percent of the lawfully approved gross floor area of the existing dwelling. n/a The application is for a boundary realignment only.
+No new uses or buildings are proposed.
+AO7.9 Development does not increase the number of lots in the 'High flood hazard area; as identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. • The application is for a boundary realignment only.
+No additional lots are proposed.

+Performance outcomes Acceptable outcomes Complies Comments PO8 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times. not undertaken in the 'High flood hazard area' identified n/a No filling is proposed.
+Significant flood hazard area